 Prepping the Meat & Skewers

-Just like grilling, if you are using wooden skewers, make sure to submerge them in water and soak for 30 minutes before threading with the ingredients.
-Otherwise, you’ll risk a fire in the oven.
+Just like grilling, if you use wooden skewers, submerge them in water and soak them for 30 minutes before threading them with the ingredients.
+Otherwise, you’ll risk them catching on fire in the oven.

 As far as prepping the meat goes, follow the steps below, and you’ll be set: